Last Updated: October 4, 2021

 A kill switch is a safety feature designed to turn off a machine in case of an emergency.
 It’s the last resort option, as it may damage the machinery.

 Kill switches don’t just come in physical form.
 They may be incorporated into apps like software virtual private networks (VPNs).

 So, what is a VPN kill switch, how does it differ from its tangible counterpart, and how does it work?
 Read on to get your biggest questions about it answered.

 What Is a VPN Kill Switch?

-Also known as Network Lock or Internet Kill Switch, a VPN connection kill switch is an advanced feature that disconnects your device from the internet when your VPN connection fails.
+Also known as Network Lock or Internet Kill Switch, a VPN connection kill switch disconnect your device from the internet when your VPN connection fails.

 When available, you may be able to control it and enable it only when you want.
 Keeping it disabled allows you to connect your device to the internet even when your VPN is out.
 It’s convenient but risky.

 As a result, it prevents your real IP address and DNS queries from leaking out, helping preserve your anonymity online by forcing you to go offline.

 Here’s the trick behind the magic.